Mint, Consume, and Transfer Assets

 - Sending tokens to other users

-Add this snippet to the end of the createMintConsume
+Add this to the end of your createMintConsume

 await client.syncState();